AguaClara/String-Digester/Summer_2019/Reports/report1.md

 ## Methods

 The Summer 2019 subteam researched design parameters for the trickling filter and began building a prototype for initial testing.
+Two designs were considered as outlined in the [Introduction](#Introduction) section: a converging strings design, and a basin with holes design.
 Specifically, the subteam addressed the maximum angle needed to keep water on the loopy yarn, the minimum flow rate to produce a 'good' spray, and  the maximum string density possible.
 These design questions, among others, will be elaborated on in the following paragraphs.

 ### Design Parameters